Nevvman18/rs41-nfw/fw/FLASHING.md

 # Firmware flashing

-This page explains how to upload an RS41-NFW `.bin` to a Vaisala RS41 radiosonde.
+This page explains how to upload an RS41-NFW `.bin` to a Vaisala RS41 radiosonde, and how to connect the sonde after flashing to a serial converter.

 > **Shortcut:** the **[NFW Sounding Software](../README.md#rs41-nfw-sounding-software)** ([nfw.flada.ovh](https://nfw.flada.ovh)) prints the exact steps for your board right after it compiles your firmware, including ready-to-paste terminal commands.
 This page is the full reference behind that help.